-If at any time it appears that a student is at risk of being given an 'N' (non-completion of course requirements) determination in any course, the Principal will warn the student as soon as possible and advise the parent or guardian in writing.
+If at any time it appears that a student is at risk of being given an 'N' (non-completion of course requirements) determination in any course, the school will give the student a written warning in time for the student to meet criteria 1 to 3 above and advise the parent/caregiver.
 Student absences will be regarded seriously as absence will make it difficult for the course completion criteria to be met.